dplyr | ggplot2 | lubridate |

 method.args = list(family = "symmetric", degree = 2))

-Recall that at this points, we have accounted for the overall trend (which has by far the greatest effect with a range of over 90 ppm) and the seasonal component (which has a smaller effect with a range of about 6 ppm).
+Recall that at this points, we have accounted for the overall trend which has, by far, the greatest effect with a range of over 110 ppm, and the seasonal component (which has a smaller effect with a range of about 7 ppm).
 The 3rd set of residuals account for about 2 ppm of the total variability in the dataset.
-Note that we can still make out the seasonal fluctuations if we look closely at the data.
-But we can also make out broader patterns of interest not consistent with random noise and not explained by seasonal variability.
+Note that we can make out broad patterns of interest not consistent with random noise and not explained by seasonal variability.
 Some of the patterns could be explained by the southern oscillation index (SOI), for example, which is a measure of the difference in atmospheric pressure across the pacific basin.
 When the index is positive the resulting winds drive upwelling currents that release additional CO2 into the atmosphere.

 It’s important to realize that this is one of many ways in which we could have proceeded with the analysis.
 For example, we could have started off the analysis by removing the seasonal component from the data, then analyzed the long term trend.